DavidRafanan/Cat-Caller/README.md

 # Cat-Caller

-Cat Caller is an app where you get to choose who to catcall and see if they like it or not
+Cat Caller is an iOS app where you get to choose who to catcall and see if they like it or not

 <h2>How it works</h2>